Directed by: Todd Phillips

 Prove how just a little finger

 -Stephen Sondheim, Assassins

-John Wilkes Booth beautifully sings those lines during “The Gun Song,” a catchy little number from Sondheim’s musical featuring successful or would-be assassins of US presidents.
+John Wilkes Booth beautifully sings those lines during “The Gun Song,” a catchy little number from Sondheim’s musical featuring successful or would-be assassins of American presidents.
 It is in this consortium of loners and lunatics that Arthur Fleck, the protagonist of Todd Phillips’ Joker, would find good company.

 Fleck, played by a ghastlily thin Joaquin Phoenix, is desperate to be recognized.
 The tangible approval of others is his life’s greatest goal.
 Whether it’s being noticed by his hero Murray Franklin (Robert De Niro), winning the affections of the pretty single mother who lives on his apartment floor, Sophie Drummond (Zazie Beetz), caring for his mentally ill mother Penny (Frances Conroy), or making others laugh during stand-up comedy, all of Fleck’s dreams revolve around his feeling the warmth of someone else’s love and respect.
 He comes by it honestly: Penny too dreams of winning the love of Thomas Wayne (Brett Cullen).